 The Advisory Board provides valuable advice on strategy and policy, and plays a critical role in the School’s development by providing top-level connections and collaboration.

-The Director of Cambridge Judge Business School, Professor Christoph Loch, is supported by a management team comprising senior members of staff.
-The Director’s Advisory Group (DAG) is one of the non-statutory groups that carries out day-to-day management of CJBS, handling day-to-day operations and finance matters.
+The Dean of Cambridge Judge Business School, Professor Mauro Guillén, is supported by a management team comprising senior members of staff.
+The Dean’s Advisory Group (DAG) is one of the non-statutory groups that carries out day-to-day management of CJBS, handling day-to-day operations and finance matters.

 The Council is made up of alumni from the international community and represent a range of programmes across the Cambridge Judge Business School.
 They are elected by their peers – as well as staff representatives from the Business School.
 The Council convenes four times a year, with meetings supplemented with regular online and telephone communication.